camdenk/mlbplotR/README.md

 -   Create a package vignette
 -   Add in mean/median line geoms
--   Add in player headshots (might have to wait until after the lockout)
 -   Add ability to include images from supplied links